Cmlynars/portfolio-2017/projects/jiang_china_design.md

 ---

-I mentored 40 university students for 2 weeks at China's first human-centered design bootcamp held at the China Academy of Art in Hangzhou. <br><br>
+<p>I mentored 40 university students for 2 weeks at China's first human-centered design bootcamp held at the China Academy of Art in Hangzhou.</p>

-I guided and instructed students on all aspects of the design process including generative user research, ideation, prototyping, testing, and delivery.<br><br>
+<p>I guided and instructed students on all aspects of the design process including generative user research, ideation, prototyping, testing, and delivery.</p>

-My team ultimately prototyped a design to improve the public workout spaces found throughout China.
-The design increases use of these spaces by reimagining the layout and features of the space to meet the needs and social organization habits of the community.
+<p>My team ultimately prototyped a design to improve the public workout spaces found throughout China.
+The design increases use of these spaces by reimagining the layout and features of the space to meet the needs and social organization habits of the community.</p>